digital-futures-academy/airport-challenge/MYREADME.md

 3. Confirm that the plane is no longer in that airport

 ### Tests For User Story 4
-7. Remove a plane from airportPlanes resulting in `takenOff`
+7. Remove a plane from airportPlanes resulting in `takenOff` |DONE|
 8. If `takenOff` is true then `notInAirport()` should return true |DONE|
 9. Edge Case - the plane should not be at the airport that it took off from if `notInAirport()` returns true |NOT DONE|
 ---------------